 To drift is hell, to steer, heaven.
 There is no worse feeling than the feeling that you don’t have control over your life.
 No one who works for someone else is immune from a job loss.

 It could be due to anything, a shady owner, an incompetent owner, the place burns down, the economy crashes again like it did in 2008 and you’re laid off.
 None of those things is your fault, but none of them are within your control either.

-Be fulfilled; there will be nothing more fulfilling in your life than creating something that other people can enjoy and appreciate.
-That could be impacting three people a year or 10 million a year.
-Doing something that matters is what counts.
+There will be nothing more fulfilling in your life than creating something that other people can enjoy and appreciate.

-We want all of you to have security, freedom, and fulfillment and the best way to get those things is to be your own boss.
+We want all of you to have security, freedom, and fulfillment and the best way to get those things is to be your own boss and create passive income.

 You aren’t tied to a location.
 You can work anywhere that has an internet connection.
 I’m working right now, writing this from a cafe overlooking St Charles Avenue.
 Beats a cubicle!

 The nature of the internet is not linear progress but exponential as network effects deliver your message to ever larger audiences.
 As a result, in year two you should grow at a faster rate than year one, and so on.

 For the past three years, Listen Money Matters revenue has doubled every year while the effort has remained surprisingly consistent and much time has been spent on vacation or simply taking a break from the business.

 Your entire business doesn’t have to be online, but there should be at least some online component to your business even if 100% of your revenue isn’t internet based.